Questions? Call0808 196 1942orMessage us

 What is egg freezing?

-Freezing your eggs is a method of preserving your fertility, giving you the gift of time to focus on what matters right now whilst allowing you to try for a family at a time that's right for you.
+Freezing your eggs is a method of preserving your fertility, giving you the gift of time to focus on what matters right now whilst allowing you to try for a family when you're ready.

 To freeze your eggs, you'll need to undergo a partial IVF cycle to retrieve your eggs from the ovaries.
 Healthy eggs are then rapidly frozen and safely stored in liquid nitrogen for future use.